cabbagec2hlbGwK/IOC_Scan/README.md

-# DeepWeb Scanning and Monitoring Solution
+# DeepWeb Scanning and Monitoring Solution #INPROGRESS

 This is a basic framework to set up a deep web scanning and monitoring solution.
 The application's entry point is the `app.py` file, which can be executed using the command `python app.py`.
 Please ensure that you have PostgreSQL installed as the application requires it to run.
 The username and password for the PostgreSQL database should be passed to the `app.py` file as arguments or set as environment variables.